Blackbird (2014 film)

 Blackbird is a 2014 drama film directed by Patrik-Ian Polk and starring Mo'Nique and Isaiah Washington.
 The film is adapted from the novel of the same name by Larry Duplechan and was released theatrically on April 24, 2015.

 Premise

-A gay teenager in high school in a small Baptist town in Mississippi struggles with his religion and his sexuality.
-To make matters worse, his younger sister has been missing for years and it is tearing his family apart.
+Set in a small baptist community in the south of Mississippi, a 17-year-old high school senior and talented singer juggles with his sexuality and religion while also dealing with the disappearance of his younger sister as it tore his family apart.